Port Isabel Accident Attorneys

 Port Isabel, or the Port of Port Isabel, regularly services cargo ships, cruise ships, and shrimp boats.
 Like so many other Texas ports, it is committed to advancing the economy in this region and beyond.

 This port is located in the city of Port Isabel, Texas, which is the reason for the redundant name.
-This is a deep-water port, one of 12 in Texas that has a depth of 36 feet.
+The Port of Port Isabel is a deep-water port, one of 12 in Texas, with a depth of 36 feet.
 It was commissioned in 1929 for the purpose of lowering transportation costs.
 Now, it is home to more than 27 businesses that have over 600 employees combined.

 Located in Cameron County, Port Isabel is a city with a population of about 5,000.
 Unfortunately for the city, it has undergone extensive damage due to hurricanes that have swept through the region.
-The first major recorded hurricane was Hurricane Beulah in 1967 which peaked at Category 5 intensity.
-Overall, this storm caused $1 billion in damages.
+The first major recorded hurricane was Hurricane Beulah in 1967, which peaked at Category 5 intensity.
+Overall, this storm caused $1 billion in damage.
 The town was again struck in 2008 by the Category 2 tropical storm Hurricane Dolly.
 It caused about 212,000 households in Texas to lose their power and eventually caused around the same total dollar amount of damage as Hurricane Beulah.
 Of the 2.9 square miles that the city is situated on, nearly 25% of that is water.

 Many people who live in Port Isabel or the greater Cameron County area are employed in the maritime industry and work at the Port of Port Isabel.
 If you are one of these workers and you are injured while performing your duties, we want to talk with you.
 Hundreds of offshore workers are injured on a daily basis, which is a need that we cannot ignore.
-We want each and every maritime worker to get the justice that they deserve, so if you were injured in an accident and are looking to get compensated, speak with a lawyer at our firm today.
+We want each and every maritime worker to get the justice that they deserve, so if you were injured in an accident and are looking to get compensated, speak with a Texas maritime lawyer at our firm today.